eugenedakin/pigpio-GPIO/README.md

 This is a pigpio library that is a replacement for the deprecated wiringPi library that is to be used with Xojo apps.
 A book has been written called 'I Wish I Knew How To...
-Program Raspberry Pi 4B Electronics with Xojo: Buster Edition has been written and the examples use this library exclusively.
+Program Raspberry Pi 4B Electronics with Xojo: Buster Edition' has been written and the examples use this library exclusively.
 More instructions about the book will be available at https://www.scispec.ca and press the button on books.